Foreign Policy of Islam: Peace or War?

 upright toward you, be upright toward them.
 Indeed, Allah loves the righteous [who fear Him].

-The Qur’an Enact Fighting the People of the Book for Aggression Not Religion
+The Qur’an Advocates Fighting the People of the Book for Their Aggression, Not Their Religion

-If they repent, establish prayers, and give Zakah, then they are your brothers in religion.
+If they repent, establish prayers, and give Zakah, they are your brothers in religion.”

-If the Pagans repent, [while on the battlefield,] then spare their lives, and do not kill them.
+If the Pagans repent [while on the battlefield], spare their lives and do not kill them.

 Third Consideration of the “Verse of the Sword” – The Question of Fighting All Disbelievers